 e--mails: barczy.matyas@inf.unideb.hu (M. Barczy), abris.nagy@science.unideb.hu (\'A. Nagy),\\ noszaly.csaba@inf.unideb.hu (Cs.
 Nosz\'aly), csvincze@science.unideb.hu (Cs.
 Vincze).

 $\diamond$ Corresponding author.

-\centerline{\sl December 2, 2013.} \footnote{\textit{2010 Mathematics Subject Classifications\/}: 90C25, 60D05.} \footnote{\textit{Key words and phrases\/}: global optimization, Markov process, conic function, stochastic algorithm, Robbins-Monro algorithm.} \footnote{ The research of M. Barczy was realized in the frames of T\'AMOP 4.2.4.\ A/2-11-1-2012-0001 ,,National Excellence Program -- Elaborating and operating an inland student and researcher personal support system''.
-The project was subsidized by the European Union and co-financed by the European Social Fund. \'A.~Nagy has been supported, in part, by the Hungarian Academy of Sciences and the Project T\'AMOP-4.2.2/B-10/1-2010-0024 co-financed by the European Union and the European Social Fund.
-Cs.~Vincze was partially supported by the European Union and the European Social Fund through the project Supercomputer, the national virtual lab (grant no.: T\'AMOP-4.2.2.C-11/1/KONV-2012-0010).
-Cs.~Vincze is supported by the University of Debrecen's internal research project.}
+\footnote{\textit{2010 Mathematics Subject Classifications\/}: 90C25, 60D05.} \footnote{\textit{Key words and phrases\/}: global optimization, Markov process, conic function, stochastic algorithm, Robbins-Monro algorithm.} \footnote{ The research of M\'aty\'as Barczy was realized in the frames of T\'AMOP 4.2.4.\ A/2-11-1-2012-0001 ,,National Excellence Program -- Elaborating and operating an inland student and researcher personal support system''.
+The project was subsidized by the European Union and co-financed by the European Social Fund. \'Abris Nagy has been supported, in part, by the Hungarian Academy of Sciences, the European Union and the State of Hungary, co-financed by the European Social Fund in the framework of T\'AMOP 4.2.4.
+A/2-11-1-2012-0001 `National Excellence Program'.
+Csaba Vincze was partially supported by the European Union and the European Social Fund through the project Supercomputer, the national virtual lab (grant no.: T\'AMOP-4.2.2.C-11/1/KONV-2012-0010).
+Csaba Vincze is supported by the University of Debrecen's internal research project RH/885/2013.}